 Fleur de Lethal waves to the crowd as she's introduced by the emcee on March 24, 2018.
 Lethal is one of two new players drafted by the Betties at the start of the 2018 season.
 Between playing and coaching, she has derby commitments six days a week.

-Franz bakery of Portland, established in 1906, is a "Hip Check" level sponsor of the Rose City Rollers.
-During halftime at every game staff and emcees toss loaves of fresh Franz bread into the audience.
+Portland’s Franz bakery, established in 1906, is a "Hip Check" level sponsor of the Rose City Rollers.
+AT halftime, the crowd goes wild as emcees toss fresh loaves of Franz bread into the audience.

 Several days a week, Smelter Skelter commutes 3-4 hours to and from her home on the Oregon coast for roller derby.
 She is the only skater to have served a penalty for facial insubordination.